National criminal database search

 This search locates potential criminal records with its nationwide scope.
-A National Criminal Database Search draws from over 550 million records from thousands of jurisdictions, including counties, department of corrections (DOC), administrative office of courts (AOC), and offender registries from all 50 states, plus Washington DC, Guam, and Puerto Rico.
+A National Criminal Database Search draws from over 850 million records from thousands of jurisdictions, including counties, department of corrections (DOC), administrative office of courts (AOC), and offender registries from all 50 states, plus Washington DC, Guam, and Puerto Rico.

 When a record is returned, we automatically confirm its accuracy with the originating source at the county or state courthouse.

-A. The turnaround time for our National Criminal Database Search is a few minutes when no records are found.
-However, verification of records at the originating courthouse, agency or registry may take 2 to 3 business days.
+The turnaround time for our national criminal database search is a few minutes when no records are found.
+However, verification of records at the originating courthouse, agency, or registry may take 2 to 3 business days.